btactic-oo/unlimited-onlyoffice-package-builder/README-BUILD-NEWER-VERSIONS.md

 You will be able to produce a Debian 11 DEB package that might also work on other Debian/Ubuntu systems.

-If you already followed these instructions, you reuse your DESKTOPM machine and you want to build a newer Onlyoffice version you can skip to the: **Update and Fetch newest tags (DESKTOPM)** section.
+If you have already followed these instructions and you are reusing your DESKTOPM machine and you want to build a newer Onlyoffice version you can skip to the: [Update and Fetch newest tags (DESKTOPM)](#update-and-fetch-newest-tags-desktopm) section.

 ## About development logs